modio/modio-docs/public/en-us/modio/terms-user-consent.md

 ## User Flow

-You should prompt players for consent before using any mod.io functionality, such as on startup, or before launching any UGC browsers.
+You should prompt players for terms and consent acceptance before using any mod.io functionality, such as on startup, or before launching any UGC browsers.
 Once they have accepted the Terms of Use, you should proceed to authenticate them with your chosen authentication provider, ensuring you pass `terms_agreed=true`.
+In all future automated authentication attempts you should pass in `terms_agreed=false`, and mod.io will accept the users authentication request if they have agreed to the latest terms, or return `403 Forbidden` (`error_ref 11074`) if they need to agree to updated terms, which requires you to start this process from the beginning (i.e. prompt players for terms and content acceptance and pass in `terms_agreed=true` if they accept).

 If the user rejects the Terms of Use, you should exit the authentication process and do not attempt to authenticate them.